 There are several factors to consider: Do you require the additional income immediately?
 Are you still working and thus possibly in a higher tax bracket compared to retirement?
 Have you considered the opportunity cost and crossover age where waiting to take CPP made sense?
 There are answers to all of these questions and many more in our Comprehensive Guide to Canada Pension Plan (CPP).

 What is CPP?

-To begin our comprehensive guide, we must know exactly what the Canada Pension Plan is.
 The Canada Pension Plan (CPP) is a social insurance program that helps contributors and their families when they retire, become disabled, or pass away.
 It provides a monthly, taxable benefit to replace your employment income, as well as some monetary compensation to the survivors of the contributors.
 It is an application-based benefit that you will receive for the rest of your life if you qualify, and to apply, visit the Canada.ca website.
 The amount of CPP you will receive is based on the contributions you provided during your working life.

 You are guaranteed to get CPP when you retire.
 When you contribute to the Canadian Pension Plan, your money goes towards a fund that is used to pay out CPP upon your retirement.
 This money is only ever used for your CPP payment.
 A common misconception is that the CPP may go bankrupt because it’s a social insurance program, however, the federal and provincial governments have made changes to the program in the past to secure it for future generations to come.

 In addition to the CPP retirement pension, you may also qualify for other CPP benefits.
 Like the CPP retirement pension, you will need to apply for these benefits.

 If you continue to work and contribute to your CPP while receiving CPP payments and are under age 70, your CPP contributions will go toward post-retirement benefits (PRB), which will increase your retirement income with this benefit.